-I have to confess that prior to the last year, I didn’t know exactly what a “pavlova” was, but I do remember seeing them scattered throughout my French cookbooks.
-I made a mental note in the back of my mind to one day try it, but that day didn’t come…until recently.
+I have to confess that prior to the last year, I did not know exactly what a “pavlova” was, but I do remember seeing them scattered throughout my French cookbooks.
+I made a mental note in the back of my mind to one day try it, but that day did not come…until recently.

 I had just made strawberry jam (recipe here – https://blaisethebaker.wordpress.com/2014/06/04/simple-strawberry-jam/) and was thinking about all of the different ways I could use it.
 Topping on angel food cake, homemade lard biscuits and on top of lady fingers were all delicious ideas, but I had tried them all – I was looking for something new.
 The idea of making a pavlova jumped into my mind, and I remembered wanting to try it.